 Should I use a free VPN for torrenting?

 You can use a free VPN for torrenting, but you’ll have to sacrifice either speed or data.
 Slow speeds can result in waiting hours for a single download to complete, whereas low data caps will restrict you from downloading large files.
 Many free VPNs only have a few server locations as well, which isn’t ideal if you need to connect to a specific country.

-If you only need a VPN for a short amount of time, I recommend taking advantage of a premium VPN’s money-back guarantee.
-For instance, you can torrent on CyberGhost’s optimized servers for 45 days for free and get a full refund when you’ve finished.
+If you only need a VPN for a short time, I recommend taking advantage of a premium VPN’s money-back guarantee.
+For instance, you can torrent on CyberGhost’s optimized servers risk-free for 45 days and get a full refund when you finish.

 Do free VPNs work in China?

-In short, no. Only a handful of paid VPNs still work in China as it’s exceptionally tricky to overcome the Great Firewall.
+In short, no. Only a handful of paid VPNs still work in China, as overcoming the Great Firewall is exceptionally tricky.
 If you’re heading to China on an overseas trip, I suggest you download one of these VPNs before entering the country (as VPN websites are blocked inside).

 Keep in mind that the government doesn’t officially condone using non-approved VPNs.
 However, no foreigner has been punished for using a VPN while on a vacation, business trip, or short-term stay to date.

 There’s always a hidden cost that allows free VPNs to make money.
 The most common way is by bombarding your device with pop-up ads.
 While it might seem harmless, all adware comes installed with trackers.
 Trackers keep tabs on your internet activity, which means your browsing history is no longer anonymous or private.

 Free VPNs sometimes sell your data to advertisers.
 They keep track of sites you visit, your IP address, and data relating to your connection.
 This is a huge violation of your privacy and can compromise your security, depending on the data being tracked and sold.